gruntjs/grunt-contrib-jshint/README.md

  * 2015-09-03   v0.11.3   Update to JSHint ~2.8.0.
  * 2015-04-16   v0.11.2   Fix default value of the `reporter` option.
- * 2015-03-20   v0.11.1   Fix io.js compat issues Other fixes to pathing
+ * 2015-03-20   v0.11.1   Fix io.js compatibility issues.
+Other fixes to pathing.
  * 2015-01-22   v0.11.0   Update to JSHint ~2.6.0.
  * 2014-04-02   v0.10.0   Update to JSHint 2.5.0.
  * 2014-03-12   v0.9.2   Fixes a bug where `reporterOutput` was still passed to JSHint.
  * 2014-03-12   v0.9.1   Don't pass `reporterOutput` option to JSHint.
- * 2014-03-12   v0.9.0   Replace deprecated grunt.util._.clone with Object.create() Replace deprecated grunt.util.hooker with hooker lib Enhancing the readability of the output.
+ * 2014-03-12   v0.9.0   Replace deprecated `grunt.util._.clone` with `Object.create()`.
+Replace deprecated `grunt.util.hooker` with hooker lib.
+Enhancing the readability of the output.
 Reporter output is relative to the output file.
 Pass JSHint options to the external reporter.
  * 2013-12-25   v0.8.0   Update to JSHint 2.4.0.
  * 2013-11-16   v0.7.2   Only print file name once per error.
  * 2013-10-31   v0.7.1   Ability to set jshintrc option to true to use JSHint's native ability for finding .jshintrc files relative to the linted files.
  * 2013-10-23   v0.7.0   Update to JSHint 2.3.0.
- * 2013-10-23   v0.6.5   Fix output when maxerr is low.
+ * 2013-10-23   v0.6.5   Fix output when `maxerr` is low.
  * 2013-08-29   v0.6.4   jshintrc now loaded by JSHint allowing comments.
  * 2013-08-15   v0.6.3   Fix module location for JSHint 2.1.10.
  * 2013-07-29   v0.6.2   Update to JSHint 2.1.7.